javalin/website/pages/plugins/ssl-helpers.md

-insecurePort = 80;                     // Port to use on the http (insecure) connector. securePort = 443;                      // Port to use on the SSL (secure) connector.
+insecurePort = 80;                     // Port to use on the http (insecure) connector. securePort = 443;                      // Port to use on the SSL (secure) connector. redirect = false;                      // Redirect all http requests to https.

 sniHostCheck = true;                   // Enable SNI hostname verification. tlsConfig = TLSConfig.INTERMEDIATE;    // Set the TLS configuration.